-Jakarta EE Product Providers may include other contexts (e.g. Locale) that may be propagated to a task or a thread that invokes the callback methods in the jakarta.enterprise.concurrent.ManagedTaskListener interface.
+Jakarta EE Product Providers may include other contexts (e.g. Locale) that may be propagated to a that the callback methods task or а thread invokes in the jakarta.enterprise.concurrent.ManagedTaskListener interface.
 ManagedExecutorService implementations may add any additional contexts and provide the means for configuration of those contexts in any way so long as these contexts do not violate the required aspects of this specification.